br-n518/Godot-Beginners-Guide/godot_guide.md

 [`VehicleBody`](https://bit.ly/2RNuvMs) is only available in 3D.
 Godot 3.1 will also include a `PhysicalBone` physics object for 3D.

 Physics objects need to have a [`CollisionShape`](https://bit.ly/2TKC1oD) (or [`CollisionPolygon`](https://bit.ly/2THd6Cw)) as a child node.
 This tells the engine how big and what shape the object is.

+All physics objects have collision layers and collision masks.
+The collision layer represents which layer(s) the object is on.
+The mask represents which layers the object collides with.
+So an object with layer 1 and mask 2 will collide with objects on layer 2, but not layer 1 (so no collision with other instances).

 Note that you only need [`KinematicBody`](https://bit.ly/2RpKAZi) to move objects that collide.
 Otherwise you can change the position/translation property to move the object.
 For smooth movement you can use a [`Tween`](https://bit.ly/2RQsEH3) to control the transition.